incodehq/incode-platform/README.md

     }

 Isis will automatically call this method on the service implementation if configured to run the Wicket viewer.
-(The Restful Objects viewer currently does not support this service).

 ## Implementation ##